lintool/bfscan/README.md

 ```
 hadoop jar target/bfscan-0.1-SNAPSHOT-fatjar.jar io.bfscan.clueweb12.BuildVByteDocVectors \
  -input '/collections/ClueWeb12/Disk1/ClueWeb12_*/*/*.warc.gz' \
+ -output cw12-docvectors/vbyte/disk1 -reducers 100
- -output cw12-docvectors/vbyte/disk1 -dictionary cw12-dictionary -preprocessing porter -reducers 100
+ -dictionary cw12-dictionary -preprocessing porter
 ```

 Once again, it's advisable to run on a disk at a time in order to keep the Hadoop job sizes manageable.
-Note that the program run identity reducers to repartition the document vectors into 100 parts (to avoid the small files problem).
+Note that the program uses identity reducers to repartition the document vectors into 100 parts (to avoid the small files problem).

 The output directory will contain `SequenceFile`s, with a `Text` containing the WARC-TREC-ID as the key.
 For VByte, the value will be a `BytesWritable` object; for PFor, the value will be an `IntArrayWritable` object.